Bachelor of Science in Nursing (BSN)

 Applicants who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
 Admission is not guaranteed.
 See Admission Categories.
 Candidates may reapply once for admission to the nursing program.

-There is not a requirement for how recently a prerequisite course was completed, however, students will be held accountable for the content.
+Pathophysiology must be taken within the past 5 years.
+There is not a requirement for how recently the other prerequisite courses were completed, however, students will be held accountable for the content.
 The nursing curriculum builds upon the prerequisite courses and requirements.
 Applicants may want to consider retaking one or more prerequisite courses, especially the science courses, to refresh knowledge and comprehension.

 - Anatomy (4 credits - including a lab)